Chapter 15.15

 (iii) In an expansion to an existing manufactured home park or subdivision; or

-(h) Recreational vehicles placed on sites within zones V1-30, V, and VE on the community’s FIRM either:
+(h) All recreational vehicles placed on sites within zones V1-30, V, and VE on the community’s FIRM shall meet the following requirements:

 (ii) Be fully licensed and ready for highway use, on its wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or

 (7) Critical Facility.
-Construction of new critical facilities shall be, to the extent possible, located outside the limits of the special flood hazard area (SFHA) (100-year floodplain).
+Construction of new critical facilities shall be, to the extent possible, located outside the limits of the special flood hazard area (“SFHA”) (100-year floodplain).
 Construction of new critical facilities shall be permissible within the SFHA if no feasible alternative site is available.
-Critical facilities constructed within the SFHA shall have the lowest floor elevated three feet above BFE or to the height of the 500-year flood, whichever is higher.
-Access to and from the critical facility should also be protected to the height utilized above.
+Critical facilities constructed within the SFHA shall have the lowest floor elevated three feet above BFE or to the height of the 500-year flood, whichever is higher, and access to the critical facility should also be protected to that height.
 Floodproofing and sealing measures must be taken to ensure that toxic substances will not be displaced by or released into floodwaters.
 Access routes elevated to or above the level of the base flood elevation shall be provided to all critical facilities to the extent possible.

 (8) Appurtenant Structures (Detached Garages and Storage Structures).
 In A zones (A, AE, A1-30, AH, AO), appurtenant structures used solely for parking of vehicles, storage, or access may be constructed such that the floor is below the BFE, provided the structure is designed and constructed in accordance with the following requirements: